- January 22nd, 2018: Session submissions end

 How can I help improve my session's visibility in the community?

 Once you've submitted a session, promote it!
 Community comments help our selection teams better know what our attendees are interested in seeing at Florida DrupalCamp.

-How will my session be recorded?
+Will my session be recorded?

 Yes!
 We're planning on recording all of the sessions.

 Ensure you have explicit permission to share your company/client information, or at what level is appropriate to share.
 Proposing a session without permission is grounds for session cancellation.

 Go to the "Genius Bar" after the session

 This year, we're borrowing an idea from local WordCamps, where we'll have experts hang out at the 'genius bar' ready to answer questions.
 We also ask that speakers head there after their sessions to answer additional questions.